AwrenNuit/scout-daily-app/README.md

 - 'npm run client' starts the client

 ## Future Plans
-- Somehow include language that prompts the user to create their own geo-hunt (user uploads photo, asks followers to find them and comment with photos when they do)
+- Include language that prompts the user to create their own geo-hunt (user uploads photo, asks followers to find them and comment with photos when they do)
 - Allow team creation for week-long contests: the team with the most votes gets some in-app badge/title/currency
 - Create a SHARE button